The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-\stitle{Uniqueness.} For all datasets, uniqueness does not have much of an impact on the performance of all classifiers in all scenarios\PaperShort{.
-This can be seen in Figures~\ref{fig:classification-results-all-Uniqueness_dc1-1-telco}, \ref{fig:classification-results-all-Uniqueness_dc1-2-telco}, and~\ref{fig:classification-results-all-Uniqueness_dc1-3-telco}.}\PaperLong{, as can be seen in Figures~\ref{fig:classification-results-all-Uniqueness_dc1}.} The largest drop in $F_1$ is observed for DT and MLP on \textsf{Credit}.
-This drastic drop in performance is attributed to the size of \textsf{Credit}, only \numprint{1000} records, where generalization is already difficult enough, so introducing duplicates gives too much weight to single instances.
-On the one hand, it is interesting that MLP performance already drops with 5\% pollution in Scenarios~1 and~3 on \textsf{Credit}\PaperLong{\ (Figures~\ref{fig:classification-results-all-Uniqueness_dc1-1-credit} and \ref{fig:classification-results-all-Uniqueness_dc1-3-credit})}.
-This suggests that de-duplication is an important pre-processing step before training an MLP on a small dataset.
-On the other hand, the results on the other datasets with linear models suggest that exact duplicates in both training and testing data do not significantly decrease classification performance. \PaperLong{ }
+\stitle{Uniqueness} For all datasets, uniqueness does not have much of an impact on the performance of all classifiers in all scenarios,\PaperShort{as the Figures~\ref{fig:classification-results-all-Uniqueness_dc1-1-telco}, \ref{fig:classification-results-all-Uniqueness_dc1-2-telco}, and~\ref{fig:classification-results-all-Uniqueness_dc1-3-telco} show.}\PaperLong{as the Figures~\ref{fig:classification-results-all-Uniqueness_dc1} show.} One of the largest drops in the~$F_1$-score is observed for MLP-1 on \textsf{Credit} for Scenario~1 and~3.
+This drastic drop in performance is attributed to the size of \textsf{Credit}, only~\numprint{1000} records, where generalization is already difficult enough, so introducing duplicates gives too much weight to single instances.
+On the one hand, it is interesting that MLP-1 performance already drops with~5\% pollution in Scenarios~1 and~3 on \textsf{Credit}\PaperLong{(see Figures~\ref{fig:classification-results-all-Uniqueness_dc1-1-credit} and \ref{fig:classification-results-all-Uniqueness_dc1-3-credit})}.
+This suggests that deduplication is an important pre-processing step before training an MLP on a small dataset.
+On the other hand, the results on the other datasets with linear models suggest that exact duplicates in both training and testing data do not significantly decrease classification performance.
+However, we see a strong effect on the performance of SVM in the \textsf{COVID} dataset.
+With a pollution of 20\%, there is a sudden change in performance, with the $F_1$-score briefly falling by over 15\pt.
+The influence of duplicates on SVM may be more significant in large datasets, as SVM prioritizes the duplicated points rather than focusing on a broad distribution of points, causing the decision boundary to center more around these points than the overall data.\PaperLong{ }